djrobinson/crypto_research/noise.md

 # Noise
-## A Web3.0 Wrapper for Web2.0 Information Outlets
+## A concept for building trust within networked organizations

 **Networked Organization:** A network composed of nodes of individuals and machines that have sufficient volume of interaction where relationships between nodes can be quantified in a meaningful way.
 This organization is only related in that it shares a common language and jargon but does not necessarily work towards a common goal and their outputs will be varied and sometimes loosely related.
 Networked organizations can cease to be networked organizations when interactions between certain nodes become too numerous to make meaningful judgements about, as conventional measurements of their interactions will not capture the relationship's quality.